-The objectives of this research are:
+The objectives of this research were as follows:

-- Compare safety and operational impacts of Protected-Only Left-Turn (POLT) phase against Protected-Permissive Left-Turn (PPLT) phase with a Flashing Yellow Arrow (FYA) indication. - Compare safety and operational impacts of doghouse display against four-section vertical display for PPLT with a Flashing Yellow Arrow. - 3) Verify if time-of-day (TOD) variable left-turn control mode with FYA (i.e., switching between permissive, protected-only, and protected-permissive left turn phases throughout the day at one location) induces confusion among left-turning drivers.
-Also, investigate operational impacts of such a strategy.
+- Compare the safety and operational impacts of protected-only left-turn (POLT) phasing with those of protected-permissive left-yurn (PPLT) phasing with a flashing yellow arrow (FYA) indication. - Compare the safety and operational impacts of doghouse displays with those of foursection vertical displays for PPLT with an FYA. - 3) Verify whether the time-of-day (TOD) variable left-turn control mode with an FYA (i.e., switching between permissive, protected-only, and protected-permissive leftturn phases throughout the day at one location) produces confusion among leftturning drivers.
+Also, investigate the operational impacts of such a strategy.

-This research developed a framework to evaluate the operational effects of time-of-day leftturn control mode.
-Historical findings on safety and operational impacts were investigated through a comprehensive literature search to address achieve the objectives of this project.
-Also, an online driver comprehension survey was designed primarily for Washington State drivers to evaluate their understanding of left-turn signals (excluding red signal) conveyed by doghouse display and foursection vertical display with Flashing Yellow Arrow.
-The survey also evaluated if drivers' who encountered time-of-day variable left-turn phasing with Flashing Yellow Arrow at signalized intersections were confused by such a signal strategy.
-For the development of the TOD left turn control model selection, 270 simulation scenarios were designed, and run 15 times with different seeds to identify which of the left-turn control modes - protected-only, protected-permissive, and permissive-only- result in the most efficient intersection operation.
-The simulation scenarios were a combination of five geometries, six through demand volumes, three left-turning percentages (5%, 10%, and 25%), and three left-turn control modes (total of $5 \times 6 \times 3 \times 3 = 270$ scenarios).
-Each simulation scenario's signal timing plan was optimized using the 2016 Highway Capacity Manual methodologies in Vistro.
+This research developed a framework to evaluate the operational effects of a time-of-day left-turn control mode.
+Historical findings on safety and operational impacts were investigated through a comprehensive literature search to achieve the objectives of this project.
+Also, an online driver comprehension survey was designed primarily for Washington state drivers to evaluate their understanding of left-turn signals (excluding red signals) conveyed by doghouse displays and four-section vertical displays with an FYA.
+The survey also evaluated whether drivers who encountered time-of-day variable left-turn phasing with an FYA at signalized intersections were confused by that signal strategy.
+For the TOD left-turn control model selection, 270 simulation scenarios were designed and run 15 times with different seeds to identify which of the left-turn control modes-protected-only, protected-permissive, and permissive-only-resulted in the most efficient intersection operation.
+The simulation scenarios were a combination of five geometries, six through-demand volumes, three left-turning percentages (5, 10, and 25 percent), and three left-turn control modes a (total of $5 \times 6 \times 3 \times 3 = 270$ scenarios).
+Each simulation scenario's signal timing plan was optimized by using the 2016 Highway Capacity Manual methodologies in Vistro.